Online grocery shopping is growing, but millions of Americans on food stamps are being left behind - Local News 8

 But Smith is frustrated he can’t order for delivery instead of risking exposure to coronavirus when he visits the store.
 “It’s more convenient, and I don’t have to depend on anybody,” he said.

-However, Market Basket does not offer customers the option of using their SNAP benefits to order online.
-(A spokesperson for Market Basket said in an email the company was assessing whether to expand delivery.)
+However, Market Basket does not offer delivery directly itself.
+Instacart offers delivery from some Market Basket stores, but only accepts SNAP as part of a limited pilot with some Aldi stores.
+(A spokesperson for Market Basket said in an email the company was assessing delivery.)
 In Massachusetts, shoppers can only use their benefits to order online from Amazon and Walmart under a pilot program started in 2019 by the Department of Agriculture, which administers SNAP.

 That doesn’t work for Smith, who is also a member of Massachusetts Senior Action Council, an advocacy group for low-income seniors.
 Walmart doesn’t deliver to his home and he says he can’t afford Amazon’s prices on items like milk and fish.
 Amazon also charges a fee on orders under $35, and the Agriculture Department prohibits

-Note: Correction: An earlier version of this story mischaracterized Market Basket’s delivery offering.
-Market Basket does not offer delivery directly itself.
-Instacart offers delivery from some Market Basket stores, but only accepts SNAP as part of a limited pilot with some Aldi stores.
-A spokesperson for Market Basket said in an email the company was assessing delivery.